June-Skeeter/Module6_GEOS270/docs/Content_Part1.md

 ### QC3

-Sequential color maps use gradations of different shades (light/dark) of the same:
+Sequential color maps use gradations of different shades (light/dark) of the same color.
+[T/F]

-- Hue
-- Saturation
-- Value

 ---